Visiting Assistant Professor

 BSN, Roberts Wesleyan College

-Professor Hogan's journey in pediatric healthcare began as a Registered Nurse, where she honed her skills in the Pediatric Intensive Care Unit (PICU) and Pediatric Cardiac Care Center (PCCC), caring for critically ill children.
-She also served as a Pediatric Service Clinical Resource Nurse for 11 years.
-Her commitment to advancing her expertise led her to pursue a Master of Science in Nursing (MSN) degree from the University of Rochester in 2016, specializing as a Pediatric Primary Care Nurse Practitioner (PPCNP-BC).
+Professor Hogan began her career as a Registered Nurse in the Pediatric Intensive Care Unit (PICU) and Pediatric Cardiac Care Center (PCCC), where she cared for critically ill children.
+She later served for 11 years as a Pediatric Service Clinical Resource Nurse, supporting clinical practice and education across pediatric services.
+She earned her Master of Science in Nursing (MSN) from the University of Rochester in 2016 and is board certified as a Pediatric Primary Care Nurse Practitioner (PPCNP-BC).
+She currently practices as a Neonatal Nurse Practitioner at Golisano Children’s Hospital at Strong in a per-diem role, caring for premature and critically ill infants.
+She is also passionate about pediatric and perinatal palliative care through her previous work with CompassionNet at Rochester Regional Health.